Kindergarten Central Registration – Frequently Asked Questions (FAQs)

 When does kindergarten registration open and close?

-Registrations are collected the year prior to when the child attends – this is the case for both three- and four-year-old kindergarten.
+Registrations are collected the year prior to when the child attends – this is the case for both 3-year-old and 4-year-old kindergarten.

-For children registering to attend funded three- or four-year-old sessional kindergarten in 2027.
+For children registering to attend funded 3-year-old or 4-year-old sessional kindergarten in 2027.

 Registrations open: 1 May 2026